Extended Producer Responsibility for Textiles

 Collection and processing

-In the coming year, the foundation will further elaborate the Textile Management Structure.
-To this end, the foundation will conclude agreements with municipalities and implementing parties with agreements on accreditation scheme, quality and monitoring and possible fees.
-This is necessary to clarify the implementation costs and incorporate them in the provisional Textile Management Fee 2025.
+In 2025, the Foundation will start implementing collection and processing of textiles.
+For this purpose, we will develop a Textile Management Structure.
+This involves setting up an effective, efficient collection and processing system to achieve the EPR targets, a fee system, a recognition scheme and monitoring to measure what happens to discarded textiles.
+To this end, the foundation, on behalf of participating manufacturers and importers, will enter into contracts with collectors and sorters to reimburse them for the net costs associated with the separate collection and processing of textiles to achieve the EPR targets.
 The goal is to have the structure that is being formed align with existing textile intake and processing infrastructure.
 Currently, about 35% of the textiles are reused and recycled, but this needs to be increased to 50% by 2025, requiring additional measures.
-The possibilities for improving the collection structure, sorting and recycling are being explored with various chain partners including Vereniging Herwinning Textiel (VHT), Branchevereniging Kringloop Nederland (BKN), Vereniging Nederlandse Gemeenten (VNG) and NVRD (Dutch municipalities and public companies).
-The agreements will be laid down in a Framework Agreement in spring 2024, which will form the basis for agreements with service providers.
+We are working closely with various supply chain partners including Vereniging Herwinning Textiel (VHT), Branchevereniging Kringloop Nederland (BKN), Vereniging Nederlandse Gemeenten (VNG) and NVRD (Dutch municipalities and public companies) to restablish agreements on the textile management structure and compensation that are workable and realistic for everyone.

 Participation